fedi-e2ee/public-key-directory-specification/Specification.md

 1. If `actor-id-key` is provided, decrypt `message.actor` to obtain the Actor ID.
 If the decryption fails, return an error status.
 2. If this actor has ever issued a `Fireproof` message, abort.
+3. If `operator-id-key` is provided, decrypt `message.operator` to obtain the Actor ID for the Operator.
+If the decryption fails, return an error status.
-3. If the `key-id` is provided, select this public key for the given Actor and proceed to step 5.
+4. If the `key-id` is provided, select this public key for the Actor (Operator) and proceed to step 6.
 If there is no public key for this Actor with a matching `key-id`, return an error status.
-4. If a `key-id` was not provided, perform step 5 for each valid and trusted public key for this Actor until one succeeds.
+5. If a `key-id` was not provided, perform step 6 for each valid and trusted public key for this Actor (Operator) until one succeeds.
 If none of them do, return an error status.
-5. Validate the message signature for the given public key.
+6. Validate the message signature for the given public key.
-6. If the signature is valid in step 5, process the message.
+7. If the signature is valid in step 6, process the message.

 ### Fireproof